 Insulin resistance is a reduced sensitivity in the tissues of the body to the action of insulin, which is, importantly, to bring glucose into those tissues to be used as a major source of energy.
 When insulin resistance (or reduced insulin sensitivity) exists, the body will attempt to overcome this resistance by secreting even more insulin from the pancreas.

 Insulin Resistance treatment is based on improving glucose control and preventing complications, especially cardiovascular disease.
 A healthy diet is the best treatment approach, along with proper exercise and weight loss.
-A low calorie diet reduces insulin resistance levels within days, even before much weight loss has taken place.
-Losing ten to twenty pounds (5-10 kg) can substantially help glycemic control and a loss of 16% of body weight can improve glucose metabolism by a 100%.
+A low-calorie diet reduces insulin resistance levels within days, even before much weight loss has taken place.
+Losing ten to twenty pounds (5-10 kg) can substantially help glycemic control and a loss of 16% of body weight can improve glucose metabolism by 100%.